 Trade receivables issued are initially recognised when they are originated.
-All other financial assets and financial liabilities are initially recognised when the Group becomes a party to the contractual provisions of the instrument.
+All other financial assets and financial liabilities are initially recognised when the Group becomes a party to the contractual provisions of the ii.
+Classification and subsequent measurement

 A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.
-A trade receivable without a significant financing component is initially measured at the transaction price.
+A trade receivable without a significant financing component is initially measured at the transaction price